-CRP4.
-Communicate clearly and effectively and with reason.
 K.G.B.4 Analyze, compare, create, and compose shapes.
-4. Analyze and compare two- and three-dimensional shapes, in different sizes and orientations, using informal language to describe their similarities, differences, parts (e.g., number of sides and vertices/"corners") and other attributes (e.g., having sides of equal length).
+4. Analyze and compare two- and three-dimensional shapes, in different sizes and orientations, using informal language to describe their similarities, differences, parts (e.g., number of sides and vertices/"corners"), and other attributes (e.g., having sides of equal length).

 Activity: Students will sort 3- D shapes by their attributes.
 Students will then do another sort to show another way.
-Students will then explain to their partner how and why they sorted the shapes.
+Students will then explain to their partners how and why they sorted the shapes.